Meet the coaches

 Her introduction to the multi-sport lifestyle began with completing the Seattle to Portland Bike Ride (200+ miles) in both the one day and two-day event format.
 Having caught the “endurance and active lifestyle bug” from there, Marne jumped out of comfort zone over the years to experience triathlon at the Sprint, Olympic, Half Ironman and full Ironman distances all while balancing other life priorities.

-Yes, you can achieve balance with an active lifestyle, on your terms with a trusted advisor – that's why personalized coaching works so well in this instance.
-She is thrilled to have completed over 80 multi-sport events including 3 full Ironmans, 9 Half Ironmans, and 2 marathons in the Seattle-area and extending into California, Canada and Hawaii.
+Yes, you can achieve balance with an active lifestyle, on your terms with a trusted advisor – that's why personalized coaching works so well.
+She brings experience and passion to her coaching style having completed over 80 multi-sport events including 3 full Ironmans, 9 Half Ironmans, and 2 marathons in the Seattle-area and extending into California, Canada and Hawaii.

-Tap into Marne’s 7 years of experience as a contributing team member and mentor on the Team LUNX Chix Seattle Triathlon and Cycling Teams focused on helping women begin or extend confidence in the disciplines of swimming, cycling and running.
+Tap into Marne’s 7 years of experience as a contributing team member and mentor on the Team LUNA Chix Seattle – Triathlon and Cycling Teams focused on helping women begin or extend confidence in the disciplines of swimming, cycling and running.

-Marne is a big advocate of continuous learning both through formal education and first-hand experiences.
+Marne became a certified Ironman Coach in 2019.
+She is an advocate of continuous learning both through formal education and first-hand experiences.
 She partners closely with the other coaches on staff to bring real-life experience, expertise and dedication into your individual athlete journey – training, a balanced lifestyle, gratification to toe the start line successfully and finish line medals – all included!

 Drew Graham - coach and team logistics manager